ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 ### Decoding Variable Length Data

 At the end of a message it is possible to encode variable length strings or binary blobs.
-Strings are binary data that uses the schema defined character encoding to decode them.
+Strings are binary data that uses a schema defined character encoding.

     public void onVarData(final Token fieldToken, final DirectBuffer buffer, final int bufferIndex, final int length, final Token typeToken)
     {